This data is live from our blockchain-secured Alchemy Platform

 Does Plastic Bank collect marine litter for recycling?

-Our purpose and core focus is on ocean-bound plastic: materials that have not been landfilled and are prone to entering our precious waterways.
+Our purpose and core focus is stopping ocean-bound plastic.
 We believe that plastic shouldn’t flow into the ocean to start with.
-Before we can effectively clean plastic debris from the ocean, we must turn off the tap to single-use plastic before it enters the ocean.
+Before we can effectively clean plastic debris from the ocean, we must turn off the tap to single-use plastic before it enters the ocean in the first place.

 Explain the work you do and what communities benefit?

 Plastic Bank identifies vulnerable coastlines across the world that need plastic collection infrastructure, empowers local entrepreneurs to establish collection branches in convenient locations, helps gather collection communities together and stops plastic before it enters the ocean.
-Collected plastic exchanged at the collection branches offers life-improving benefits and ethical income to community members that help them transcend poverty.
-These include access to health, work and life insurance, digital connectivity and fintech services.
-Members are registered through the blockchain-secured PlasticBank® app that records every transaction, enables traceable collection, secures income, and verifies reporting.
+Collected plastic exchanged at the branch offers income and life-improving benefits to community members that help them transcend poverty.
+These include access to benefits like health, work and life insurance, digital connectivity and fintech services.
+Collection members and collection branches are registered through the PlasticBank® app that records every transaction, enables traceable collection, secures income, and verifies reporting.

 What do you do with the plastic after it's collected?

-The plastic collected through our collection branches is delivered to our processing partners for reprocessing into feedstock, which is reused in manufacturing products and packaging by the world’s most progressive companies.
+The plastic collected through our collection communities is delivered to our processing partners for reprocessing into Social Plastic® feedstock and reintegrated into products and packaging by partner organizations and brands.

-Visit the Contact Page and select “Help to Bring Plastic Bank to My Country”.
-You can also Become an Ocean Steward [link to newsletter] and be the first to know when new initiatives are launched.
+Visit the Contact Us page and select “Help to Bring Plastic Bank to My Country”.
+You can also become a Human of Social Recycling by signing up for our newsletter to be the first to know when new initiatives are launched.

-How can I engage my school or place of worship to become Ocean Stewards?
+How can I engage my school or place of worship to become Humans of Social Recycling?

-Through our Community Partnership Programs, we collaborate with community centres, schools and places of worship to spread awareness about plastic pollution and the Plastic Bank solution.
+Through our Community Partnership Program, we collaborate with schools, places of worship, establishments, and institutions to spread awareness about plastic pollution and the Plastic Bank solution.
 We set up accessible recycling where communities can bring plastic from their homes in exchange for benefits that help launch social service programs for the community.
-Contact us if your school or congregation is interested in partnering with us.
+Contact Us if your school or congregation is interested in partnering with us.

 What is a plastic footprint?
 How do I calculate it?

-A plastic footprint is the amount of plastic you contribute to plastic waste.
-The average plastic footprint is about 84 kilograms each year.
-Check out our Plastic Footprint Calculator to find out just how much you consume, then take steps to reduce your footprint through small changes that can make a big impact.
+A plastic footprint is the amount of plastic an individual, business, workforce or family uses and disposes in a specific period of time.
+The average plastic footprint of an individual is about 84 kilograms each year.
+Check out our Plastic Footprint Calculator to find out just how much you use and dispose of, then take steps to reduce your footprint through small changes that can make a big impact.

 How can I reduce my Plastic Footprint and contribute to the regenerative society?